-Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a context ID allocation service.
-That service will allow applications co-located with HTTP/3 to request a unique context ID that they can subsequently use for their own purposes.
-The HTTP/3 implementation will then parse the context ID of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application context.
+Implementations of HTTP Datagrams MUST provide a context ID allocation service.
+That service will allow applications co-located with HTTP to request a unique context ID that they can subsequently use for their own purposes.
+The HTTP implementation will then parse the context ID of incoming HTTP Datagrams and use it to deliver the frame to the appropriate application context.

 Even-numbered context IDs are client-initiated, while odd-numbered context IDs are server-initiated.
-This means that an HTTP/3 client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
+This means that an HTTP client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
 Note that, once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

 Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for the same numeral context ID to be used simultaneously in distinct requests.